watchiot/watchiot-docs/README.md

 Watchiot Docs
 ----------------

-This docs site is using Jekyll and Twitter Bootstrap to render.
+This project is using Jekyll and Twitter Bootstrap to render the documentation **Watchiot** site.

 ## Install and Run